WebQit/docs/webflo/docs/fundamentals/routing/README.md

 #### The `/worker` Directory

-This is where JavaScript files for service-worker-level routing are placed. *(Implement this directory for an application that will deliver powerful offline capabilities.)*
+This is where JavaScript files for service-worker-level routing are placed. *(Implement this directory for an application that will have special offline capabilities.)*

 The application's root URL `/`, for example, can be handled in the browser's service-worker layer by simply placing an `index.js` file in the `/worker` directory.